Vaazhl: Reception

+Critical response

 Thinkal Menon of The Times of India gave the film 3 out of 5 and stated that the film "emphasises the need to explore life and live for today" and "might appeal to those who love motivational and travel flicks".
-Behindwoods gave the film 3 out of 5 and wrote "Vaazhl has a lot of takeaways for the viewers, coupled with strong technical work.
-If the engagement was better and screenplay issues were sorted, Vaazhl could have given us the experience of a lifetime.
-Nevertheless, this film cannot be dismissed easily, and credits must be given where it is due."
 Ramya Palisetty of India Today gave the film 3 out of 5 and said "Vaazhl has a good story at its heart but it somehow fails in execution.
 Nevertheless, it has its moments when you are lost in nature and its beauty."
+Baradwaj Rangan of Film Companion wrote "When you come away from the film, despite it's very minor faults, it's with the satisfaction of having seen something with a superb sense of cinematic craft and storytelling courage — which is the most important thing."

+Vivek M V of Deccan Herald considered the film to be inferior than Aruvi because of the protagonist's character being weakly written, but however concluded, "Vaazhl could resonate with travel lovers.
+It tells us to travel 30 days a year.
+One might argue that it’s easier said than done.
+Perhaps the film wants you to explore the idea instead of pondering about it."
+Sify gave the film 3 out of 5 stars saying "Vaazhl is a well made feel-good film that will motivate us to travel more and most importantly encourages us to live only for today and not to worry about tomorrow."